mlsteele/slot.js/README.md

 Slot.js
 =======
+`npm install callback-slot`

-## Description
+## Description - What is a slot?

 Slot.js is an attempt to ease the pain of callback management.

+A slot is a callback 'channel'.
+It is a programmatic venue which is asychronous, but where the expected behavior becomes outdated quickly.
 A slot is responsible for firing only the latest registered callback in that slot.
 A slot will not fire any old callbacks other than the latest registered callback.
+I wrote this thing and that still doesn't make any sense, so let's look at an example instead.

 ## Usage